• Skip to primary navigation

 Try out different recipes and enjoy every bite of these amazing Mexican treats.

-After investigating the subtle yet distinct differences between avocado salsa and guacamole, it’s safe to say that these two beloved dips offer unique experiences that can add a zesty flair to your dish.
+After investigating the subtle yet distinct differences between avocado salsa and guacamole, these two beloved dips offer unique experiences that can add a zesty flair to your dish.

-Although both are comprised of avocados, tomatoes and onions, the nuanced distinctions between the two ingredients allow you to choose which suits your taste and preferences best.
+Although both are comprised of avocados, tomatoes and onions, the subtle distinctions between the two ingredients allow you to choose which suits your taste and preferences best.

 Of course, if you're looking for a blender dip with some serious kick, then guacamole is the way to go.